hadley/adv-r/Environments.md

 ## Modifying and assigning values

+There are a suprising number of ways to do assignment in R:

+* The regular behaviour where

+* Assignment with the double arrow which assigns in a similar way to how variable lookup works so that `i <<- i + 1` modifies the binding of the original `i`

+* Lazy assignment, where the expression isn't evaluated until you look up the value

+* Active assignment, where the value evaluates a function every time, so it can return different values

+### Usual behaviour

 You already know the standard ways of modifying and accessing values in the current environment (e.g. `x <- 1; x`).
 To modify values in other environments we have a few new techniques:

 * treating environments like lists